-Address obvious violations of or refusal to follow COVID protocol in your classroom (e.g., failure or refusal to properly use masks or other PPE) as you would any serious behavioral situation with appropriate reporting escalations.
-Some violations of COVID protocols may be less obviously intentional than others, such as with social distancing.
-For example, students may inadvertently enter a classroom in the wrong direction, or mistakenly sit too close to others.
-In these cases, a refusal to remedy the action and further comply with COVID protocols is the more serious violation than a momentary "slip up."
+Instructors should address obvious violations of or refusal to follow COVID protocols in their classroom (e.g., failure or refusal to properly use masks during a time of mask mandates, not having a valid Wildcat Pass) as they would any serious behavioral situation with appropriate reporting escalations.
+Some violations of COVID protocols may be less obviously intentional than others, such as missing a test drop off.
+For example, a student may have forgotten to drop off a test, resulting in a “Warning” state on their Wildcat Pass.
+This warning can be cleared by the student for 24 hours to give them time to submit another test and get a result.
+In these cases, a refusal to remedy the action and further comply with COVID protocols is a more serious violation than a momentary "slip up."

-Students have been made aware of potential consequences for failure to abide by university public health protocols (see Student Rights, Rules & Responsibilities rider).
-Here are some video links (President, Students, Manchester) showing additional messaging to students.
-At any time, in or out of class, you can use the anonymous online COVID-19 Incident Report tool to document and report violations of COVID protocols.
-All reports will be investigated and, if you choose, you can follow-up on the investigation through the assigned incident number.
-Use of the COVID-19 Incident Report tool allows a central collection place of reported violations across all venues, including off campus, and enables the COVID response team to manage potential behavioral issues as rapidly and fairly as possible.
+Students have been made aware of potential consequences for failure to abide by university public health protocols (see updated Student Rights, Rules & Responsibilities).
+At any time, in or out of class, you can use the anonymous online incident reporting tool (COVID-19 Incident Report) to document and report violations of COVID protocols.
+All reports will be investigated and, if you choose, you can follow up on the investigation through the assigned incident number.
+Use of the COVID-19 Incident Report tool allows a central collection place of reported violations across all venues, including off campus, thus enabling the COVID response team to manage potential behavioral issues as rapidly and fairly as possible.

 Contact tracing will be critical to controlling the spread of COVID and will be especially complicated with young students who have numerous interactions with each other.
-Contact tracing is also under the jurisdiction of the state, and thus we must comply with their directives.
-We are asking for your cooperation in implementing a way to be able to help the contact tracers identify potential close contacts in your educational space (e.g., consistent groupings in labs, seating chart or picture of classroom).
-Some options are suggested in the syllabus text below.
+We are asking for your cooperation in implementing a way to be able to help the contact tracers identify potential close contacts (CDC definition here) in your educational space (e.g. consistent groupings in labs, seating chart or picture of classroom).

+All-campus shifts in modality.
 The entire UNH community must prepare for changing instructional circumstances, including individual courses or the entire campus pivoting to remote-only instruction, which may require changes to course assignments and assessments.
-Monitor all course announcements, campus email, UNH Police Twitter, and other announcements to stay up to date.
+Monitor all course announcements, campus email, UNH Police Twitter, RAVE alerts, Canvas announcements and other announcements to stay up to date.
 Encourage and guide students in doing the same.

-UNH will signal its operational status via a color-code system which everyone should monitor at https://www.unh.edu/coronavirus/operation.
-Syllabi should spell out the meaning of operational-status changes for physical attendance requirements, course policies (e.g., submitting work), and for a course’s assessment format and assigned work.
-For maximum flexibility in changing circumstances, syllabi and/or faculty should:
+Syllabi should spell out the meaning of modality changes for physical attendance requirements, course policies (e.g., submitting work), and for a course’s assessment format and assigned work.

-As faculty, TAs, and course instructors, we need your help to promote our #unhtogether COVID response culture.
+Faculty, TAs, and course instructors are critical partners in promoting our #unhtogether COVID response culture.
 We all have a responsibility during this COVID-19 pandemic to protect our own health and the health of friends and fellow community members.
-Please take a moment to review and share the Wildcat Pledge with your class.
 Violations of the COVID protocols by even a single individual can cause significant disruptions or discontinuation of in-person academic activities.
-Any student creating such disruptions undermines the opportunity for others to learn and engage with the UNH community, and as such, is in serious violation of the UNH Student Rights, Rules, and Responsibilities.
+Any student creating such disruptions undermines the opportunity for others to learn and engage with the UNH community, and as such, is in serious violation of the UNH Student Rights, Rules, & Responsibilities.